iossifovlab/gpf/DAE/variant_annotation/README.md

 * **no-frame-shift** - inserted/deleted nucleotides count is divisible by 3
 * **no-frame-shift-newStop** - inserted/deleted nucleotides count is not divisible by 3 and there is a premature stop codon

-## Protein Change
+## Substitutions
-Possible effect types when there is a simple or complex substitution(but the nucleotides is the same in the reference and resulting sequence) are:
+Possible effect types when there is a simple or complex substitution(but the count of the nucleotides is the same in the reference and resulting sequence) are:
 * **missense** - at least one of the changed codons codes for a different amino acid then before
 * **nonsense** - one of affected codons is a premature stop codon
-* **synynomous** - all affected codons code for the same amino acids as before
+* **synonymous** - all affected codons code for the same amino acids as before

 ## UTR
 * **3'UTR**/**5'UTR** - Modified exonic UTR regions